oracle-livelabs/database-maa/zdm-physical-offline/target-db-provision/target-db-provision.md

 4. Configure database software image.

-   Select database version as "19c"   (Same as the major version of your source database)
+   Select database version as "19c"   (same as the major version of your source database).

-   Select PSU as 19.16.0.0 ( In case you have selected different version for source database in Lab 2 ,then select that version )
+   Select PSU as 19.16.0.0 ( In case you have selected different version for source database in Lab 2 ,then select that version ).

    Upload Oracle Home patch inventory ouput generated in Task 1 as below.